MedKhalil19/Robotics-Projects-/Fighter Robot /README.md

 # 🤖 Fighter Robot (Combat Robot)

 ## 📌 Project Overview
-This project focuses on the **design and programming of a combat (fighter) robot** based on an **STM32 microcontroller**.
-The robot uses a **hoverboard (overboard) motor and wheel system as its main drive core**, providing **high torque, robustness, and stability** required for combat robotics.
+This project focuses on the **design and programming of a combat (fighter) robot** using the **original hoverboard (overboard) motherboard**, which is based on an **STM32 microcontroller**.
+Instead of designing a custom control board from scratch, the existing hoverboard controller was **reprogrammed and adapted** to meet the specific requirements of a combat robot.

-The system integrates **motor control, power management, and remote operation via an RC controller**, ensuring fast response and reliable maneuverability during aggressive movements.
+The robot integrates **motor control, power management, and remote operation via an RC controller**, delivering high torque, fast response, and robustness suitable for competitive robotic environments.

 ---

+## 🧠 Hoverboard Controller Adaptation
+The hoverboard motherboard originally designed for self-balancing operation was **repurposed for robotic combat use**:

+- The **original STM32 firmware was modified** to disable self-balancing logic
+- Custom code was developed to allow **direct motor speed and direction control**
+- RC controller inputs were integrated to replace hoverboard sensor feedback
+- Safety and power constraints were adjusted to handle aggressive maneuvers

+This process required **low-level embedded programming**, signal analysis, and a deep understanding of the hoverboard control architecture.

+---

 ## 🚀 Key Features
 - ⚔️ **Combat-oriented robotic platform**
-- 🛞 **Hoverboard (overboard) motor & wheel system** for high torque drive
+- 🛞 **Hoverboard motors & wheels** as the main drive system
 - 🎮 **Remote control via RC transmitter**
-- ⚡ **STM32-based architecture** for real-time performance
+- ⚡ **STM32-based hoverboard motherboard**
-- 🔄 **Efficient motor control** for powerful and precise motion
+- 🔄 **Custom-modified motor control firmware**
-- 🔋 **Integrated power management system**
+- 🔋 **Integrated power management**
 - 🛠️ **Robust and modular mechanical design**

 ---